 When the kit finally arrived, the solar panel was so large it had to be hoisted up six floors using a rope and pulley (thanks to radical architect Marcel Fontanillas for lending a generous helping hand).
 While the steel structure was straightforward Mecano construction, it nevertheless had to be anchored securely to withstand occasional “Tramuntana” wind gusts that can be very strong.
 Once everything was in place, it was plumber and electrician Angel Molina’s turn to connect it to the flat’s plumbing system, which involved him having to suspend himself from the top of a lightwell at one point.

 It’s now been a couple of winter months since my family has been showering and hand-washing the dishes with solar-heated water, and what a difference it makes.
 It’s not that the hot water itself feels any different now, just that the temperature fluctuates much more.
-The system works perfectly as long as it isn’t completely overcast for two consecutive days, in which case there’s a back-up electrical resistance that can be manually turned on.
+The system works perfectly as long as it isn’t completely overcast for more than two consecutive days, in which case there’s a back-up electrical resistance that can be manually turned on.
 But I am “resistant” to use this feature, preferring not to let us become overly pampered.
 Occasionally, when it’s been cloudy, a shower might be lukewarm, or outside the comfort zone, but this is more than compensated for by the comforting thought that the Endesa Electrical company’s profiteering is now slightly lessened.